 Discrimination and Harassment

-It's really important to address any bias or discrimination in trade workplaces so everyone feels safe and equal at work.
+Addressing any bias or discrimination in trade workplaces is really important so everyone feels safe and equal at work.
 When biases aren't addressed, there's a greater chance of bullying and unfair treatment, which can make workplaces feel unsafe.
-Also, if there are fewer women, they might feel alone, and it could be harder for them to get support.
-It's necessary to help women feel that they can speak out against unfair treatment so that the whole industry can improve.

 Wage Disparity